zachlchan/FYOH_similar-homes/README.md

 # Similar Homes Carousel

-This service displays similar homes related to a real estate listing and indicates if the displayed listings have been saved to the user's favorites list.
+This service displays an carousel consisting of images and details of similar homes related to a real estate listing.

 ## Table of Contents